Normal subgroups in the Cremona group (long version): birational maps

 We shall say that $S$ (resp. $X$) is {\bf{special}} when at least one of the following properties occurs (see \cite{Dolgachev:1986}, \cite{Cossec-Dolgachev:book} page 147): \begin{enumerate} \item three of the points $m_i$ are colinear; \item six of the points $m_i$ lie on a conic; \item eight of the $m_i$ lie on a cubic curve with a double point at one of them; \item the points $m_i$ lie on a quartic curve with a triple point at one of them. \end{enumerate}

-\begin{thm}[Coble's theorem, see \cite{Dolgachev-Ortland:1989, Dolgachev:2008}] Let ${\mathbf{k}}$ be an algebraically closed field.
-There is a non empty Zariski open subset $U$ of the space of rational sextic curves $S\subset \P^2_k$ with the following property: If $S$ is a point of $U$ and $X$ is the associated Coble surface then the morphism
+\begin{thm}[Coble's theorem] Let ${\mathbf{k}}$ be an algebraically closed field.
+The set of special sextics is a proper Zariski closed subset of the space of rational sextic curves $S\subset \P^2_k$.
+If $S$ is not special and $X$ is the associated Coble surface then the morphism